javalikescript/luajls/examples/README.md

 * A web server
 Allows to serve static files.
 Supports file upload and WebDAV.
+* An ACME client
+Allows to get a certificate for a local HTTP server.
 * A WebView with documentation
 Allows to browse the luajls documentation, including Lua reference, LDoc, LuaUnit and LuaCov.
 * A ZIP utility